 This outline is for an initial workshop.
 Follow up workshops might be needed.
 For example, content authors would benefit from specific instruction on how to use their content management system (CMS) or other authoring tools to provide accessible content.

-Additional notes for presenters for the technical sessions on days 2 and 3:
+Additional notes for presenters for the technical sessions on days 2 and 3

 Allow time at the end of each session to sum up the requirements and clarify any issues arising from the session.